 Our patients have a very important decision to make before getting a breast augmentation.
 To get the most natural-looking result from breast augmentation Boston plastic surgeon Dr. Russo will help choose the type of implant to be used for your needs.
 There are two types of breast implants for breast augmentation: saline and silicone breast implants.

-These breast implants use sterile saltwater.
+Saline breast implants use sterile saltwater.
 This is filled to fit the desired size, shape, and firmness of our patients.
 In cases when a saline implant leaks, the saline solution will be absorbed by the body and naturally expelled.

-These breast implants, on the other hand, use an elastic gel.
+Silicone breast implants, on the other hand, use an elastic gel.
 When used for breast augmentation, they mimic the same feel and movement of a natural breast.

 The most obvious and immediate benefit is larger breasts for your body.